Selah (song): Appearances in media

-West screened his concert film Jesus Is King at The Forum in the County of Los Angeles on October 23, 2019, revealing "Selah" as part of the soundtrack.
+West screened his concert film Jesus Is King at the Forum in the County of Los Angeles on October 23, 2019, revealing "Selah" as part of the soundtrack.
 Two days later, Jesus Is King was released simultaneously with the album of the same name, including a special mix of the song that is listed in the film's credits.
 American musician Louie Zong shared an edit of "Selah" that combined it with "Gerudo Valley" on the same day, which was met with generally positive responses from fans of West.
-On November 14, 2019, LaValley recalled his niece calling him from Phoenix and "saying congratulations," with LaValley questioning in response: "Congratulations?
+On November 14, 2019, LaValley recalled his niece calling him from Phoenix and "saying congratulations", with LaValley questioning in response: "Congratulations?
 Congratulations for what?"
-LaValley's niece replied by telling that his "tune is on Kanye's album," with him responding with: "Girl, shut up," and laughing, while being amazed when seeing himself credit as a writer on the song.
+LaValley's niece replied by telling that his "tune is on Kanye's album", with him responding with: "Girl, shut up", and laughing, while being amazed when seeing himself credit as a writer on the song.
 According to LaValley, the song's popularity brought more attention to the New Jerusalem Choir version, which he labeled "an honor".
-When questioned about West possibly performing the song in LaValley's hometown of Flint, he stated: "I don't know.
+When questioned about West possibly performing the song in LaValley's hometown of Flint he acknowledged that an appearance from West "would be controversial", despite stating: "I don't know.
 I'd love for him to.
-I'd love to see him come to Flint," though LaValley acknowledged that an appearance from West "would be controversial".
+I'd love to see him come to Flint."

 Kim Kardashian shared a video of her and Kanye's daughter Chicago West singing the "hallelujah" part of "Selah" via Instagram on January 28, 2020.
 Kardashian captioned the video "Chi's favorite songs 🙏🏼✨" and fans praised Chicago's singing skills, while Kanye later stated that it is their daughter's favorite song.
 On February 2, 2020, the Super Bowl LIV trailer for the tenth Fast & Furious franchise film F9 (2021) was released and included the song.
 The song was later used in another trailer that premiered at the Super Bowl LV in February 2021.
+In September 2023, West's remix album Jesus Is King Part II with record producer and fellow rapper Dr. Dre leaked online, featuring an intro that combines "Selah" with the album's original opener "Every Hour".